yatiml/yatiml/docs/development.rst

 .. code-block:: bash

-  git checkout main
+  git switch main
   git pull
-  git checkout -b release-x.y.z
+  git switch -c release-x.y.z

 This creates a branch to work on.